lopezmontes/GenoMus/specs/GenoMus_specifications.md

 ---------
 ## Encoding-decoding genotypes

-An encoded genotype is an unidimensional array of normalized values from interval [0, 1].
+An encoded genotype is an unidimensional array of normalized values &isinv; [0, 1].
 This encoded form is intended to be an abstract numeric equivalent to the decoded genotype.
 The purpose of encoding is to provide a representation of compositional procedures, suitable for different machine learning techniques such as evolutionary algorithms or neural networks.

 ---------
 ### Conversion table for genotypes